-Instructions for authors
+Instructions for Authors

 BMJ Open Respiratory Research is an open access peer-reviewed journal dedicated exclusively to publishing respiratory and critical care medicine research.
 The journal aims to provide rapid publication of research across a range of medical disciplines and therapeutic areas in respiratory medicine, through a continuous publication model.

 Submissions should be made through our online submission system.
 All submissions are subject to peer review and will only be published after peer review.
 Articles should not be under review, or submitted for review, with any other journal when submitted to BMJ Open Respiratory Research.
-This includes other BMJ Group journals.
+This includes other BMJ journals.

 Authors retain copyright; articles are published under a Creative Commons licence.

-Waivers and discounts
+Waivers and Discounts

 We appreciate that some authors do not have access to funding to cover publication costs.
 The journal will accept part payment where only limited funds are available, and offers a waiver to authors unable to pay on request.
 No payment information is requested before an article is accepted, so the ability to pay cannot affect editorial decisions.
 BMJ Open Respiratory Research offers a 100% waiver to corresponding authors from institutions based in Hinari Band 1 countries, and a 50% waiver to authors from institutions based in Hinari Band 2 countries.
 In recognition of reviewers' support, any reviewer that returns a full review, on time, can receive a 25% discount on article publishing charges for a paper for which they are the corresponding author, if submitted within 12 months of completing the review.